Super Mario 3D World: Plot

-Mario, Luigi, Peach, and Toad are watching a fireworks show until they find a tilted glass pipe.
+Mario, Luigi, Peach, and Toad are watching a fireworks show near Princess Peach's Castle until they find a tilted glass pipe.
 After Mario and Luigi fix it, a green fairy-like Sprixie princess appears and tells them that Bowser has kidnapped and trapped six other Sprixie princesses in jars.
 He arrives and captures her before escaping through the pipe, with the heroes subsequently entering it and pursuing him.
 They find themselves in a realm known as "The Sprixie Kingdom" and set off to find the Sprixies.
 Each of the Sprixies are rescued in the different worlds.
 After the heroes save the final one, Bowser recaptures all seven and heads to his amusement park fortress.
-Thereafter, Bowser uses the Super Bell to transform into a cat form called Meowser.
-The group proceeds to climb the tallest tower and defeat Meowser.
+He uses the Super Bell to transform into a cat form, Meowser.
+The group climbs the tallest tower and defeat Meowser.
 The heroes say goodbye to the Sprixies and travel home through the pipe back to the Mushroom Kingdom.

 Development

 Development on Super Mario 3D World began shortly after the release of Super Mario 3D Land with Nintendo EAD Tokyo heading the project; 1-Up Studio provided developmental assistance.
 A staff of 100 personnel, including producer Yoshiaki Koizumi, wrote ideas for game mechanics on sticky notes, which were collected upon the studio walls.
-Ideas approved by the team would be implemented it in-game for testing.
+Ideas approved by the team would be implemented in-game for testing.
 Co-director Kenta Motokura stated, "We discussed and discarded a huge number of ideas during development – sometimes you just can't tell if an idea is good or bad by looking at it on the drawing board; when this happens, we try it out in-game.
 If we don't find the idea fun, it won't make it into the final product.
 There was a lot of back and forth on the course designs due to this."
-Co-director Koichi Hayashida stated that Super Mario 3D World was intended to be a Wii U game for the fanbase of New Super Mario Bros., as well as a de facto continuation of Super Mario 3D Land.
+Co-director Kōichi Hayashida stated that Super Mario 3D World was intended to be a Wii U game for the fanbase of New Super Mario Bros., as well as a de facto continuation of Super Mario 3D Land.
 Implementing the game's multiplayer feature was proven to be complicated, as the team's goal was to perfect the camera for all four players simultaneously without them "feel[ing..] left out".
 Motokura expressed that the game was designed to be both "highly intuitive and readily accessible".
 "We designed this game so that the players could really sink into it and clear all the courses without having to read lots of text or deal with difficult controls, whether playing by themselves or with others," Motokura added.
 Koizumi said that the team "went all out inserting elements [that allow] players to further enjoy the sprawling environments."